redox-os/website/content/news/this-month-250331.md

 ## Fixed USB Input Support

 Jeremy Soller has made substantial improvements to our USB xHCI driver, USB 3.x support and completed a USB hub driver.
 Our USB HID implementation has had some issues, and was not working in the 0.9.0 version.
 It is much better now, and can support more real-world hardware.

-We would love your help testing on real hardware, but you will need to [build the latest](https://doc.redox-os.org/book/podman-build.html) before testing it.
+We would love your help testing USB mouse and keyboards (built-in in many laptops and used in many desktops) on real hardware, you can do this downloading the [daily images](#how-to-test-the-changes).

-Post a message in the [Support](https://matrix.to/#/#redox-support:matrix.org) room to let us know if it worked, or better yet, join our [GitLab](https://doc.redox-os.org/book/signing-in-to-gitlab.html) and add your computer to our [Hardware Compatibility](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md?ref_type=heads) list.
+Send a message in the [Support](https://matrix.to/#/#redox-support:matrix.org) room to let us know if it worked, or better yet, join our [GitLab](https://doc.redox-os.org/book/signing-in-to-gitlab.html) and add your computer to our [Hardware Compatibility](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md?ref_type=heads) list.

+If it didn't work send the USB mouse or keyboard company and model to help us to fix or add the support for your device.

 ## Fan Photos